hxlnt/video-indexer/README.md

 # video-indexer
 This is a Node.js wrapper for the Microsoft Cognitive Services [Video Indexer API](https://www.videoindexer.ai/), currently in preview.
-Here are the features listed on the Video Indexer API website:
+Per the Video Indexer API website, its features include:

 > - Convert audio to text based on acoustic language models
 > - Find when each face appears in the video